nypublicradio/nyprsetuptools/README.md

-  --ports               Comma-delimited list of ports to expose on container --command             Command override for container --test                Command to test container after build --no-service          Flag indicating that ECS task is not a service --wait                Integer value in seconds to wait for new tasks to start
+  --ports               Comma-delimited list of ports to expose on container --command             Command override for container --test                Command to test container after build --test-user           Container user to run tests (eg. if they require root) --no-service          Flag indicating that ECS task is not a service --wait                Integer value in seconds to wait for new tasks to start
 ```